CDellanno25/a1-gettingstarted/README.md

 Note that if you want to load resources besides your index.html file (images, an CSS file, a JS file) you'll need to modify server.js to point to these.
 For now it's easiest to just hardcode paths to the resources, but we'll look at ways to optimize this shortly.

 *Basic Requirements*

-(10 points each)
+Note the highest grade you can receive is a 100%.

-1. Assignment has proper naming scheme
+1. Assignment has proper naming scheme (10 points)
-2. Files forked from original repo
+2. Files forked from original repo (10 points)
-3. `index.html` properly rendered
+3. `index.html` properly rendered, no obvious visual errors / extraneous characters (15 points)
-4. `index.html` page properly edited
+4. `index.html` page properly edited (contains doctype, charset, and validates at https://validator.w3.org/, 10 points)
-5. All changes pushed to GitHub
+5. All changes pushed to GitHub (10 points)
-6. Project deployed to Render (or other hosting option)
+6. Project deployed to Render (or other hosting option, 15 points)
-7. Pull Request submitted to original repo
+7. Pull Request submitted to original repo (15 points)

 *Technical Achievements*
 1. (5 points) Style your page using CSS.
 Each style rule you apply will get you 1 point for a maximum of 5 points.
 Be sure to describe your style rules in your README.